Canada at the 2022 Winter Olympics

-Canada competed at the 2022 Winter Olympics.
-The 2022 Winter Olympics were held in Beijing, China, from 4 to 20 February 2022.
-Canada has competed at all 24 editions of the Winter Olympics.
+Canada competed at the 2022 Winter Olympics, which were held in Beijing, China, from 4 to 20 February 2022.
+Canada has competed in all 24 editions of the Winter Olympics.

 On November 17, 2020, two-time Olympic gold medallist in speed skating Catriona Le May Doan was named as chef de mission of the delegation.

 The Canadian team consisted of 215 athletes (109 men and 106 women) competing in 14 sports.
-Canada will not have any representation in the sport of nordic combined.
-This will be the third largest Canadian Winter Olympic team after 2014 (222 athletes) and 2018 (225 athletes).
-The full delegation consisted of 414 people including athletes, coaches, officials and staff.
+Canada did not have any representation in the sport of Nordic combined.
+This was the third-largest Canadian Winter Olympic team after 2014 (222 athletes) and 2018 (225 athletes).
+The full delegation consisted of 414 people, including athletes, coaches, officials, and staff.

-On February 2, 2022, short track speed skater Charles Hamelin and hockey player Marie-Philip Poulin were named as Canada's flagbearers during the opening ceremony.
-Meanwhile triple medallist speed skater Isabelle Weidemann was named as the closing ceremony flagbearer.
+On February 2, 2022, short-track speed skater Charles Hamelin and hockey player Marie-Philip Poulin were named as Canada's flagbearers during the opening ceremony.
+Meanwhile, triple medallist speed skater Isabelle Weidemann was named the closing ceremony flagbearer.

-The Canadian team won 26 medals, tied with 2010 for the second highest total in history.
-The four gold medals won represented the lowest total since 1994, and meant the country finished outside the top ten of the medal table for the first time since 1988, a span of 34 years.
-However, The CEO of the Canadian Olympic Committee David Shoemaker was, "completely satisfied with that performance".
+The Canadian team won 26 medals, tied with 2010 for the second-highest total in history.
+The four gold medals won represented the lowest total since 1994 and meant the country finished outside the top ten of the medal table for the first time since 1988, a span of 34 years.
+However, the CEO of the Canadian Olympic Committee, David Shoemaker, was "delighted with that performance".

 Political boycott

-On December 8, 2021, Canadian Prime Minister Justin Trudeau announced a diplomatic boycott of the games citing human rights concerns.
-Trudeau said that the government is "extremely concerned by the repeated human rights violations carried out by the Chinese government".
-The Canadian Olympic Committee and the Canadian Paralympic Committee, respected the government's decision, but stressed that a full boycott would have hurt athletes.
+On December 8, 2021, Canadian Prime Minister Justin Trudeau announced a diplomatic boycott of the games, citing human rights concerns.
+Trudeau said the government is "extremely concerned by the repeated human rights violations carried out by the Chinese government".
+The Canadian Olympic Committee and the Canadian Paralympic Committee respected the government's decision but stressed that a full boycott would have hurt athletes.

 Medallists

 The following Canadian competitors won medals at the games.
-In the by discipline sections below, medallists' names are bolded.
+In the by-discipline sections below, medallists' names are bolded.

 Multiple medallists

 A total of six Canadian athletes across three sports won multiple medals each.
-Speed skater Isabelle Weidemann became the first to three medals after winning the gold medal in the women's team pursuit event.
+Speed skater Isabelle Weidemann became the first to win three medals after winning the women's team pursuit event gold medal.
 Weidemann would later be joined by short track speed skater Steven Dubois, who won a gold medal as part of the 5000 metres relay.
-Snowboarders Max Parrot, Éliot Grondin and Meryeta O'Dine each won two medals.
+Snowboarders Max Parrot, Éliot rondin, and Meryeta O'Dine each won two medals.
 Speed skater Ivanie Blondin was the last Canadian to earn multiple medallists after winning a silver medal in the mass start event on the penultimate day of competition.